 Historically, the CNVR's employment and business centers have been in the core of the region - Waterbury, Naugatuck, and the Oakville section of Watertown.
 Employment has been shifting away from Waterbury to the suburban areas of the region.
-According to the Connecticut Department of Labor, 41% of the jobs were outside the city in 1970, 51% by 1990, and 65% by 2009.
+According to the Connecticut Department of Labor, 41% of the jobs were outside the city in 1970, 51% by 1990, and 60% by 2013.

 Despite Waterbury's declining percentage of the region's employment base, the central city is still, by far, the largest employment center in the region (Figure 2.2).
 Cheshire, Watertown, Southbury, and Naugatuck are the major suburban employment locations.
-Manufacturing, especially fabricated metals, remains a strong part of the region's economy at 13% of employment, both in Waterbury and other CNVR towns, but education and health services; trade, transportation, and utilities; and government each have higher percentages of employment regionally.
+Manufacturing, especially fabricated metals, remains a strong part of the region's economy at 12% of employment.
+Most manufacturing jobs are now located outside of the urban core.
+Education and health services; trade, transportation, and utilities; and government are now the largest sectors of the region's economy.